Freeport Looks Like A Great Buy

 Source: StockCharts

 When thinking about downside risk, $10 seems to be the most realistic.
 I say this in light of the stock having tested $10 multiple times in 2016, just prior to breaking out above $12 and towards $16.
-The multiple tests of $10 support tell me that this level is strong and it'll take a highly negative fundamental development in order for the stock to fall below that in the near-term.
+The multiple tests of $10 support tell me that this level is strong and it'll take a highly negative fundamental development in order for the stock to fall below that in the near term.
 So, with upside of $20 and downside of $10, the risk reward scenario is 57%/21.6%, or about 2.64:1, which is highly favorable.

 Where's Copper Headed?

 Copper has one of the best risk/reward scenarios of any base metal in the futures market right now.
-AFter what was nearly a five year slide, prices bottomed out in early 2016, moved sideways in a consolidating range and then broke out towards the end of last year.
+After what was nearly a five-year slide, prices bottomed out in early 2016, moved sideways in a consolidating range and then broke out towards the end of last year.
 We're seeing a similar pattern of consolidation right now, with prices firmly holding ground above $2.50/lb, but $3.00/lb still far away.
 A bullish signal for copper would be if it can surpass $2.70/lb in the coming weeks.
-The trend in copper, right now is down.
-It's possible the commodity could fall as low as $2.50/lb in the next couple of weeks before traders really reevaluate the fundamental scenario with this base metal.
+The trend in copper right now is down.
+It's possible the commodity could fall as low as $2.50/lb in the next couple of weeks before traders really re-evaluate the fundamental scenario with this base metal.

 Source: StockCharts